 If you do all 4 color tracks, tell each child to only take their color card in each spot – because the other three colors will be there too.
 And tell them to only take one egg or treat in each spot.

 This game is fully customizable.
 You may not want to use the whole deck, or you may want to add more.
 As long as each card leads to another, it should be no problem.

 The great thing about this game is that you don’t even need eggs – it could just be a hunt to the Easter basket – or even the hunt to a birthday present, or a reward for getting all the words right on a spelling test… it is also evergreen.

 No two hunts are the same, and with so many possible answers to the questions (how many trash cans can one house have), the actual hiding spot could always be a little different.

-We hope that you find the joy this Easter with our scavenger egg hunt cards.
+We hope that you find joy this Easter with our Easter egg scavenger hunt cards.
 We know that you will have a lot of fun setting up the game and you will never lose an Easter egg again.
-Click here to download the deck of scavenger hunt cards.
+Click here to download the deck of Easter egg scavenger hunt cards.